-Our Michigan medical malpractice attorneys represent patients who have suffered injuries due to surgery mistakes and error.
+Our Michigan medical malpractice attorneys represent patients who have suffered injuries due to surgery mistakes and errors.
 Many of these injuries are very serious, often requiring extensive medical treatment and the need for additional surgeries.

 When a medical error causes a death, it can give rise to a Michigan wrongful death lawsuit.

 What is a Wrong Site Surgery?

 Wrong-site surgery can arise from numerous circumstances, such as when a surgeon performs a procedure on the wrong side or site of the body, a completely wrong procedure is performed, or surgery is performed on the wrong patient.

 Although this seems like it should be an unlikely event, statistics show that this happens as high as forty times every week in the United States.

 Wrong-site surgery is a devastating problem that often arises for any number of reasons.
 It often results from a lack of planning to miscommunication or the blatant neglect of a surgeon.
 This can have shattering results for the patient and the surgeon.
 Wrong-site surgery is not just an orthopedic surgery problem that occurs because a surgeon operates on the wrong limb.

 There are many different types of wrong-site surgeries.
 Examples include: